LoGuzo/random_bab_generator/README.md

 ## _How to use?_

-Now our program will generate groups of 4 with all the members in the channel without Alex.

 The basic command is /randbab arg1 arg2 ... argN (You can pass multiple arguments).

 If you enter only the command without arguments, it will include everyone in the channel and generate groups.
 	•	The first argument is the size of each group.
 	•	The second to N-th arguments are names of members to exclude.

 For example, if you want groups of 4 and want to exclude Alex: